florianhund/FoodForYou-Backend/README.md

 ### Project Support Features

-- find / create meals
+- find / create / update meals
-- find / create restaurants
+- find / create / update restaurants
-- find / create orders
+- find / create / update orders
 - full user authentication

+### Prerequisites

+You need to have NodeJS (v14.17.6 or higher) installed on your system in order to install and run the application.

 ### Installation Guide

 - clone this repository [here](https://github.com/florianhund/FoodForYou)

-- navigate in the repository
+- navigate into the repository

 - install all dependencies